+- A comprehensive risk management policy, with a forward-looking approach.
 The Board of Directors approves the Group's risk management policies and meets regularly to approve any commercial, regulatory and organisational requirements of such policies.
-These policies define the Group's identification of risk and its interpretation, which ensures the appropriate quality and diversification of assets, and the alignment of underwriting and reinsurance strategy to the corporate goals.
+These policies define the Group's identification of risk and its interpretation and sets out the risk profiles for the Group, to ensure the appropriate quality and diversification of assets and alignment of underwriting and reinsurance strategy to the corporate goals. - · Three lines of defence model.
+The Group has adopted the Three Lines of Defence model as shown below, which addresses how specific duties related to risks and controls are managed and coordinated within the Group.